VoxaAI/voxa/docs/starter-kit.rst

 3. Make sure you're running node 4.3, this is easiest with `nvm <https://github.com/creationix/nvm>`_

+4. In your skill directory, install node dependencies using ``npm install``

-4. Create a ``config/local.json`` file using ``config/local.json.example`` as an example
+5. Create a ``config/local.json`` file using ``config/local.json.example`` as an example

-5. Run the project with ``gulp watch``
+6. Run the project with ``gulp watch``

-6. At this point you should start ``ngrok http 3000`` and configure your skill in the Amazon Developer panel to use the ngrok https endpoint.
+7. At this point you should start ``ngrok http 3000`` and configure your skill in the Amazon Developer panel to use the ngrok https endpoint.